 Kroger & Ralphs

-Kroger and Ralphs also use Instacart for curbside and grocery delivery for over 1,200 of it's locations.
-In recent news, the company also launched Kroger Ship, a new website that offers more than 50,000 grocery, household, beauty and pet food products.
-The catch?
-Only Cincinnati, Houston, Louisville, and Nashville can get delivery for now.
+Kroger and Ralphs also use Instacart for curbside and grocery delivery for over 1,200 of its locations.
+In recent news, the company also launched Kroger Ship, a new website that offers more than 50,000 groceries, household, beauty and pet food products.
+They started in Cincinnati, Houston, Louisville, and Nashville and keep expanding their delivery locations.

 Publix uses Instacart to manage its grocery delivery service.
 When you use the Instacart app, you can get same-day delivery and many times, your order can arrive within an hour!
 Customers have the option for grocery and liquor delivery, in addition to curbside pickup.